 According to most records, the NFL split up $8.1 billion in revenue among its 32 teams for the 2017-2018 season.
 That represented a 5% jump from a year earlier.
 The Chicago Tribune reported in January 2019 that revenues hit close to $15 billion this past season and the league is looking to raise annual revenue to $25 billion by 2027.

-Then, the AFC and NFC Championship games are set for Sunday, Jan.
-19, 2020.
-Finally, Super Bowl LIV will be on Sunday, Feb.
-2, 2020, at Hard Rock Stadium in Florida.
+Then, the AFC and NFC Championship games are set for Sunday, January 24th, 2021.
+Finally, Super Bowl LV will be on Sunday, February 7, 2021, at Raymond James Stadium in Florida.

 There are 26 states that don’t have an NFL team.
 However, the Oakland Raiders are planning to move to Las Vegas in 2020.
 Plus, the Jets and Giants both play in New Jersey despite being called New York teams.
 Also, the Washington Redskins play in Maryland and have team facilities in Virginia.